Getting to Seattle

-The 6 Day Cascades course takes place in the wilderness, where there is no readily available support.
-We will be packing in everything we need for six days, including food.
-You also need to have your own tent and stove, unless you are renting from Alpine Ascents International.
-The tent, stove, and cooking utensils, while required for your course, can be shared between two climbers to reduce pack weight.
-Pairing climbers prior to the course is difficult; we have found it best to do pairings at the gear check the morning of your course.
+Tent, stove, and cooking utensils, while required for your course, can be shared between two climbers to reduce pack weight.
+These pairings will be arranged at gear check the morning of your course.
 Please be aware of this possibility to share these items.

 About Food in the Mountains

 For this course, you will be responsible for bringing and cooking your own food, including lunches.
 Please purchase your foods before we meet.
 There are several large supermarkets near our office including Trader Joe’s, Safeway, and Metropolitan Market.
 If you plan to incorporate freeze-dried meals, purchase these ahead of time.